The Case Against Homework

 The pain is obvious to kids but isn't always taken seriously by adults.
 Backpacks stuffed with assignments leave students exhausted, frustrated, less interested in intellectual pursuits and lacking time to do things they enjoy.
 "Most of what homework is doing," says literacy expert Harvey Daniels, "is driving kids away from learning."
 (Share these 10 smart study tips with your kiddos.)

 We parents, meanwhile, turn into nags.
 After being away from our children all day, the first words out of our mouths, sadly, may be: "So, did you finish your homework?"
 One mother told me it permanently damaged her relationship with her son because it forced her to be an enforcer rather than a mom.

-The surprising news, though, is that there are virtually no pros to balance the cons.
+The surprising news in the “less homework pros and cons” conversation, though, is that there are virtually no pros to balance the cons.
 Even if you regard grades or test scores as good measures of learning, which I do not, doing homework has no statistical relationship to achievement in elementary school.
 In high school, some studies do find a correlation between homework and test scores, but it's usually fairly small.
 And in any case, it's far from clear that the former causes the latter.
 And if you're wondering, not a single study has ever supported the folk wisdom that homework teaches good work habits or develops positive character traits such as self-discipline, responsibility or independence.

 Some teachers know all this but feel compelled to keep assigning homework for tradition's sake, or because of pressure from administrators or, ironically, parents.
 Adults also may assume that kids will waste their time (read: do things grown-ups don't regard as sufficiently constructive) unless they're made to do schoolwork at home.